10 Tips for a Successful Trade Show Follow-up Campaign

 MARCH 11, 2010

 I’ve written a number of times in this space about how to maximize response from email Webinar invitations.
 The campaign below from Parallels , a Swiss-based software company, provides a handy illustration of those techniques by displaying what key mistakes to avoid.
 For example: 1.
 Sell the offer, not the product.
 Lead with compelling benefits, not just facts.
 Use images wisely.
 See #1 above.

 The New B2B Buyer Dialog: A Conversation with Kathleen Schaub

 Most B2B companies will readily acknowledge how much the Web has transformed the way they market their product or service, most visibly in the form of vehicles like search, content marketing, social media, and lead management.
 Fewer companies, however, can claim to have adapted their sales process as readily.
-HS) What’s different about the B2B selling process compared to say, 5 or 10 years ago?
+Vendors leveraged that knowledge gap.
+Fast forward to today.
+The proliferation of Web 2.0

 Pop Quiz!
 Direct Mail is: a) more expensive than email. b) quaintly old-fashioned. c) regaining popularity in B2B circles. d) often overlooked as an effective way to reach customers and prospects.
 Answer: (e) all of the above.
 Yet many B2B marketers continue to be allergic to the idea of using direct mail, simply because it seems such a throwback in our mobile-social-online era.
 Lead Nurturing.

 5 Ways to Segment Your Lead Nurturing Campaign